LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 **Greg**
 	_Hello?
 Anybody in here?
 Where did that new intern go?_
 **Intern**
 	_(...)
-Well I can at least minimize their disapointment...
+Well I can at least minimize their disappointment...
 Back to it..._
 **Event**
 	Screen blacks out and the player is back in the guild room as Lakshmi.
 **Intern**